ckeditor/ckeditor4/tests/plugins/dialog/manual/ariaselected.md

   **Expected:** Both values in red boxes are the same and equal to `Image Info`.

   **Unexpected:** Values didn't change after new dialog was opened.

+**Important**: Keep in mind that values are refreshed on interval so you may see slight delay when changing tabs very fast.